 First things first: If you set your KPI (key performance indicator) for the ad right, measuring its success should be a breeze.

 Did you want engagement?
-Click the “insights” tab on the top of your business manager page, then “promotions” on the left rail.
+Click through to your Ads Manager page, then click on your carousel campaign.
 Reach, engagement, ad spend, it’s all there.

 So what do you do when you didn’t get the click-through you were looking for?

 Targeting: If you only got 100 or 200 clicks on your ad, you don't really have the statistical significance to make any solid assertions about what works or what doesn't.
 (You can read up on statistical significance in marketing here.)

 But you certainly can – and should – try a few experiments to get your numbers up.

 Start by looking at the size of your audience.
 Facebook gives you so many options for targeting that people often select too many things and make your audience too small.
 Your industry's click-through rate (CTR) is likely somewhere around 1%.
 So if you need 1200 clicks, at that rate you'd need to get your ad seen by 120,000 people.
 Better yet, since you're new to this, aim for about 200,000.

 As you're selecting your audience, pay attention to the size.
 Facebook will calculate that for you each time you add a criteria to your audience and will alert you if you've gotten your audience too small.

 You can also add a Facebook Pixel to your ad so you can track what your audience does once they get to your website.
 If it takes 100 clicks to get 1 person to convert (or take the action you need), then you need to either find a better, more relevant audience, or improve your web page conversion rate.